SLEEPWALKERG/EDZ-DA/README.md

-This is the official code and data repository of EDZ-DA
+This is the official code and data repository of EDZ-DA.